asztrik/PharmaJSON-LD/README.md

 The /update method (without parameters) should fetch all the terms we are using in the FE and persist them with all the necessary fileds.
 This method is not yet implemented.

+## ToDo-s
+- create a High-level diagram of the full project and process to visualize the components and their responsibilites
+- prepare dummy data and examples
+- integrating arbitrary outside sources
+- helper scripts to initialize the DB, fetching data based on a list
+- deployment questions

 ## Suggest method result